magnetotellurics/ModEM/README.md

         4.2.
 Published articles and additional information about ModEM can be checked at the docs/ folder.

         4.3.
-ModEM add-on programs are provided in the tools/ folder, such as:

-            4.3.1.
-3DGrid ????

-                - NEED TO ASK NASER.
-From my perspective make  NO mention of 3DGrid.
-It is not my program!

-            4.3.2.
-A JavaScript tool for electrical solution visualization ????
-                Certainly not now!

-        4.4.
 Extensive Doxygen Source Code documentation can be found at:

             https://on.multiphysics.gitlab.io/modem-oo/

-        4.5.
+        4.4.
 GitLab releases of packages at:

             https://gitlab.com/on.multiphysics/modem-oo/-/releases/

-        4.6.
-Contacts.
+        4.5.
+Contacts:

             sergio@on.br                   - Sergio Fontes    - Project's Coordinator.